tigerbeetle/tigerbeetle/docs/recipes/multi-debit-credit-transfers.md

 If you looked closely at this example, you may have noticed that we could have debited `B` and credited `Z` directly because the amounts happened to line up.
 That is true!

-For performance reasons, you _might_ want to implement logic to circumvent the `Control` account and reduce the number of transfer to implement a certain compound journal entry.
+For a little more extreme performance, you _might_ consider implementing logic to circumvent the control account where possible, to reduce the number of transfers to implement a compound journal entry.

-However, you also might want to try to avoid premature optimizations (we've all been there!).
-You'll probably find it easier to program these compound journal entries using this type of control account -- and you can always come back to squeeze this extra bit of performance out later!
+However, if you're just getting started, you can avoid premature optimizations (we've all been there!).
+You may find it easier to program these compound journal entries _always_ using a control account -- and you can then come back to squeeze this performance out later!